microsoft/MixedReality-GraphicsTools-Unreal/Docs/Effects.md

 ### Implementation details

-To apply a approximation of iridescence on any material use the `MF_GTIridescence` material function.
+To apply an approximation of iridescence on any material use the `MF_GTIridescence` material function.
 The `MF_GTIridescence` material function takes a handful of inputs:

 * `Threshold` defines the range when sampling the `Spectrum` texture.
 (The default value is recommended for most scenarios.)
 * `Angle` controls the "roll" of the `Spectrum` texture in `UV` space.